Case study: When trust in a pastor erodes

 When people in a group lose trust in their leader due to perceived deceptive behaviors or words, several consequences can unfold:

-In summary, when people in a group (such as a church) lose trust in their leader due to deceptive behaviors or words, it can has far-reaching detrimental effects on the group's dynamics, performance, and fruitfulness.
+8. Here's the bottom line: When people in a group (such as a church) lose trust in their leader due to deceptive behaviors or words, it can has far-reaching detrimental effects on the group's dynamics, performance, and fruitfulness.
 Rebuilding trust can be a challenging and lengthy process.
 To rebuild trust, a leader must acknowledge mistakes, demonstrate transparency, and regenerate credibility.

 Related articles